 - The date of the intended move or proposed relocation.

 - A detailed statement of the specific reasons for the proposed relocation.
-If you want to relocate due to a job offer, the written job offer must be attached to the petition.
+If you are relocating because of a job offer, make sure to attach the written job offer to the petition.

 - A proposal for the revised post-relocation schedule of timesharing together with a proposal for the post-relocation transportation arrangements necessary to effectuate time-sharing with the child.
 Absent the existence of a current, valid order abating, terminating, or restricting access or time-sharing or other good cause predating the petition, failure to comply with this provision renders the petition to relocate legally insufficient.